Reading Time: 10 minutes

 Gharibian is lucidly aware of his vision.
 He often emphasizes that Zorah wines are not made to merely appease the Armenians or the Armenian diaspora; the end goal is to create “Zorah wines for wine lovers” and show the world that Armenia has the caliber to make world-class wines.

 Gharibian still owns his clothing manufacturing business in Milan.
-When asked if he prefers to work in the fashion industry or wine, he said that being in the vineyard and winery is a time of respite for him and he finds peace there.
+When asked if he prefers to work in the fashion industry or wine, he said that being in the vineyard and winery is a time of respite and peace for him.

-In this video, Gharibian shares more about the history, vision, and the wines of Zorah.
+In the following videos, Gharibian and Tomassians share more about the history, vision, and wines of Zorah.

 Respect for Authenticity

-It would be remiss not to mention its oenologist when talking about Zorah wines.
-Alberto Antonini, who was once the assistant winemaker at Frescobaldi and head winemaker at Col d’Orcia and Antinori, has been part of Zorah’s story since its infancy.
+We would be remiss not to mention its Zorah’s oenologist: Alberto Antonini, who was once the assistant winemaker at Frescobaldi and head winemaker at Col d’Orcia and Antinori, has been part of Zorah’s story since its infancy.
 Tuscany-born Antonini is among the most influential wine consultants in the world.
-Despite the consulting work he’s done all over the world, Antonini is clear-headed when approaching an esoteric wine region like Armenia and does not impose a ‘winemaker’s signature’ on Zorah wines.
-He believes that the winemaker is the enemy of terroir and seeks to be invisible in his wines—letting simplicity and purity lead to the best possible interpretation of where the wines are born.
+Despite the consulting work he has done worldwide, Antonini is clear-headed when approaching an esoteric wine region like Armenia and does not impose a ‘winemaker’s signature’ on Zorah wines.
+He believes that the winemaker is the enemy of terroir and seeks to be invisible in his wines – letting simplicity and purity lead to the best possible interpretation of where the wines are born.

 Photo credit: Zorah